META4-Designs/mmm-oware/PRD.md

 3. Chooses sign-in method or guest mode
 4. Encounters tutorial prompt (accept/decline)
 5. If accepted, completes interactive tutorial explaining rules
-6. Selects AI difficulty (with clear descriptions for each level)
+6. Participates in "pick a hand" sequence to determine first move
-7. Plays first game with helpful tooltips
+7. Plays first game with helpful visual guidance (pulsing rings around available houses and capturable marbles)
+8. Uses tap and press-and-hold controls to interact with the game
+9. Views running tally of captured seeds in the animated burlap sack
-8. Encounters first trivia question
+10. Encounters first trivia question after game ends
-9. Views results screen with score and progress
+11. Views scorecard and end-of-game options
+12. Explores Best Move Replay feature
-10. Prompted to play again or return to menu
+13. Decides whether to play another round or exit

 #### Returning User Journey
 1. User opens game
 2. Automatically signed in (if previously authenticated)
 3. Views personalized welcome back message with previous score
-4. Selects game mode and difficulty
+4. Checks User Menu to view profile and statistics
+5. References "How to Play" if needed for rule clarification
+6. Participates in "pick a hand" sequence to determine first move
-5. Plays game with familiar mechanics
+7. Plays game with familiar mechanics
+8. Uses Start Over option if desired
-6. Encounters new trivia questions
+9. Encounters new trivia questions
-7. Views updated progress and achievements
+10. Views updated scorecard and progress
+11. Graduates to next difficulty level if eligible (winning best of three games)

 ### 9.3.
 Accessibility Considerations